IPCS INCHEM Home

 UN Classification

 Provision to contain effluent from fire extinguishing.
-Separated from strong oxidants, strong acids, bases, food and feedstuffs.
+Separated from strong oxidants, strong acids, bases and food and feedstuffs.
 Keep in a well-ventilated room.
+Store in an area without drain or sewer access.

 DIAZINON ICSC: 0137

-OILY COLOURLESS LIQUID, WITH CHARACTERISTIC ODOUR.
-TECHNICAL PRODUCT: PALE YELLOW TO DARK BROWN.
+OILY COLOURLESS LIQUID WITH CHARACTERISTIC ODOUR.
+TECHNICAL-GRADE PRODUCT: PALE YELLOW-TO-DARK BROWN.

-The substance decomposes on heating above 120°C producing toxic fumes including nitrogen oxides, phosphorous oxides and sulfur oxides.
-Reacts with strong acids and alkalis with possible formation of highly toxic tetraethyl thiopyrophosphates.
+Decomposes above 120°C .
+This produces toxic fumes including nitrogen oxides, phosphorus oxides and sulfur oxides.
+Reacts with strong acids and strong bases.
+This produces toxic fumes and gases.
 Reacts with strong oxidants.
+This generates fire and explosion hazard.

 Relative density (water = 1): 1.1